 LMT Avocats' Christophe Héry documented what happened in an email to Fodor on March 13, 2014:54

 The RPVA — the French courts' electronic filing system — "glitched."
 The three most critical exhibits vanished.
 Not random documents.
 Not procedural filings.
-Two sworn declarations from SFR's own engineer and a technical demonstration proving SFR fabricated its user counts.
+The three exhibits that proved SFR fabricated its user counts.
 The boardroom coup failed.
 The financing blockade wasn't enough.
 The proof substitution in the lower court wasn't enough.
 This was the last move: make the evidence disappear before it reached the appeals court.

 The Cour d'Appel refused to reopen pleadings.
 It then repeated the lower court's reasoning verbatim without re-examining the case, ratified the Znaty expert report "without any further comment," and found SetNet guilty of gross fault for having appealed — awarding HP additional damages for the "frivolous" act of exercising the right to appeal.54